ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 ```

 You can see the key and the operations.
 Rails is checking to see if the
 specific key exists.
-It will fetch it or write it.
+It will fetch or write it.
 In this case, it has
 not been stored so it is written.
 When you reload the page, you'll see a
 cache hit: